raihanulislam00/Babysetter_Management_System/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any inquiries or feedback, please reach out to [your email or GitHub profile link].
+For any inquiries or feedback, please reach out to [raihanulislam652@gmail.com].

 ## Acknowledgments
 Thank you to all contributors and users who provide feedback to improve this system.

+---

+Feel free to modify any placeholders or sections to suit your project's specific details!